 What Does Tethering Mean In Photography

-Tethering basically means that your camera is connected to your computer, so you can see your images on a larger screen as you shoot.
-This is incredibly helpful, because there are a lot of details to think through in food photography.
-It will help you get more creative on set, troubleshoot composition and lighting issues and develop a more efficient workflow.
+Tethering photography basically means that your camera is connected to your computer, so you can see your images on a much larger screen as you shoot.
+This approach is incredibly helpful, because it allows you to catch details that you may need to correct before completing the photo shoot.
+Shooting tethered helps you get more creative on set, solves composition and lighting issues and helps you develop a more efficient workflow.

 Benefits of Shooting Tethered